jaymoh/laravel-postgresql-to-mongodb/README.md

 - Node.js and npm (for frontend scaffolding)
 - Git
 - A code editor of your choice (e.g., VSCode, PHPStorm)
-- Basic knowledge of Laravel, MySQL, and MongoDB
+- Basic knowledge of Laravel, Postgres, and MongoDB
 - Docker and Docker Compose (for simplified setup)
-- (Optional) For manual setup, install [MySQL Server](https://dev.mysql.com/downloads/mysql/) locally.
+- (Optional) For manual setup, install [PostgreSQL Server](https://www.postgresql.org/download/) locally.
 - MongoDB Server can be installed locally, or you can use the MongoDB cloud service [MongoDB Atlas](https://www.mongodb.com/atlas).

 ### Installation and Setup